 - Transportation to and from Red Mountain Pass

-- Small amt (10-15lbs) of personal items transported to & from hut
+- Small duffle (10-15lbs) of personal equipment transported to and from the hut via snowmobile

 - Travel to and from the clinic start Ouray, Colorado

-- Personal ski equipment (AT skis, AT ski boots skins, and splitboards available for rent at a reasonable cost)
+- Personal ski equipment (AT skis, boots skins, and splitboards available for rent at a reasonable cost)

 - Personal protective outerwear, Warm clothing